 We recommend that any modifications to JobKeeper, especially changes to eligibility or turnover tests, occur from September when businesses and advisors will be reviewing financials and re-assessing viability in anticipation of the withdrawal of JobKeeper support and the cessation of cash flow boost payments.
-We suggest that changes are announced well in advance.
+We suggest that changes are announced no later than MYEFO on 23 July 2020.